Baby Avitaj's life-saving flight

 An emergency caesarian at Wellington Hospital brought baby Avitaj into the world while Dad waited nervously for the news.
-“All I know is I heard the first cries of the baby.
-I was sitting next to my wife and we were both very happy.
+“All I know is I heard the first cries of the baby, I was sitting next to my wife.
+We were both very happy.
 I was like, 'Oh he’s alive!'
 We were told that he might not be.”

-With Mum, Harchand, in recovery post-operation, the situation turned suddenly.
-It became clear something was wrong with their newborn when the medical team began working on him.
+With Mum, Harchand, in recovery post-operation it quickly became clear that something was wrong with their newborn as the medical team began working on him immediately.
+“At that time, we didn’t know what was happening.
+We just knew that he was very sick.”

-The right side of Avitaj’s heart was growing bigger than the left because blood was being pumped straight back into the heart through the liver; a birth condition known as large congenital AV malformation associated with high output cardiac failure.
+Dilpreet found out the right side of Avitaj’s heart was growing bigger than the left because his arteries weren’t wired in the right way.
+Blood was being pumped straight back into the heart through the liver - a birth condition known as large congenital AV malformation associated with high output cardiac failure.
+Things were unraveling very quickly and baby Avitaj needed to get to Starship Hospital as soon as possible to be operated on by their specialist neonatal team.

-Things were unravelling very quickly as Wellington Hospital did not have the neonatal specialist needed to operate on baby Avitaj - the only option was to airlift him to Starship Hospital in Auckland as soon as possible.
-This didn't come without risk however, as surgeons told Dilpreet there was a 10% chance of his baby surviving the flight.
-He had to prepare for the worst.
+The only option was to airlift Avitaj to Starship Hospital, where the Neonatal Cardiac Surgery team is located.
+This didn't come without risk however, as surgeons told Dilpreet there was a possibility his babu may not survive the flight; he had to prepare for the worst.

 Dad and baby were taken to the Life Flight base at midnight while Mum was cared for in Wellington Hospital.
 From there, they were flown to Auckland in Life Flight’s Air Ambulance Plane while Dilpreet watched over his son anxiously the entire time - fighting the battle alongside him.
 “That was just an hour-long flight, but for me it was second by second.”
 Dilpreet knew how critical the flight was to his son’s survival.